INGRAM, Anderson

 Females fifteen and under twenty: (His wife, Sarah, would have been 24)

-Residence 1840 Wilkinson County, Georgia, United States [8] - Census lists:
+Residence 1840 Wilkinson County, Georgia, United States Find all individuals with events at this location [8

 One male less than 5: [William (1)]